CrayfishGo/gm-rs/gm-sm2/README.md

 # gm-rs

-A Pure Rust High-Performance Implementation of China's Standards of Encryption Algorithms(SM2/SM3/SM4)
+A Pure Rust High-Performance Implementation of China's Standards of Encryption Algorithms SM2

 ## Usage